5 Tips for Using Compelling Calls-to-Action to Help Drive Your Community Engagement

 Strong messages are those that are concise and connect with people on a deep level.
-Here are some ideas to help you create powerful messaging to drive engagement for your project.
+Here are some tips to help you craft powerful messaging and compelling calls-to-action to help drive public engagement for your project:

 - Different demographic groups will respond to different messages

 - Try to connect with people on an emotional level

 - Stories and images are more powerful than stats

 - Ask questions to keep people engaged